carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 ### Show me the solution

-- Various parameters are queried when opening the csv file.
+- Several parameters are queried when the csv file is opened.
-- Some data in the xslx file are formatted with colors as well as bold and italic text.
+- Some data in the xslx file is formatted with colours and bold and italic text.
 You won't find this in the csv file.
-- The data is in a tabular form in a spreadsheet available.
+- The data is in tabular form in a spreadsheet.
-- The data is structured into individual fields.
+- The data is broken down into individual fields.
-- Content is named, data is labled/marked up.
+- Contents are named, data is labelled.
-- The data is available in a digital file format that can be processed and shared.
+- The data is in a digital file format that can be edited and shared.

 :::
 :::

 ::: instructor
-Possible sources of error and problems that can occur and should be discussed are the separators.
-A title with commas was intentionally built into the file so that this title can be displayed across several fields when different separators are selected.
+One possible source of errors and problems that may occur and should be discussed is the delimiters.
+A title with commas has been deliberately included in the file so that this title can be displayed across several fields if different separators are selected.
 :::